Vinyldude8896/social_Network/README.md

 ### Installation
-Please clone the github repo here : https://github.com/Vinyldude8896/social_Network make sure your Mongo service is running
-Then you can run the server using npm start at the command line Then you can test the routes using Insomnia.
+Please clone the github repo here : https://github.com/Vinyldude8896/social_Network make sure your Mongo service is running and you have ran npmi i to install dependancies Then you can run the server using npm start at the command line Then you can test the routes using Insomnia.